Yaswanth320/SQLAssignment/Yaswanth_Korrapati_FIS_Assignment1_SQL/ASSIGNMENT COMMANDS TEXT.txt

 From EMP
 Where ENAME Like 'A%'

 -- Q2.
 All Emoployees who Dont have a Manager?
-(Listing out the employees whose job isn't a manager)

-Select ENAME As EMP_NOT_A_MANAGER
+Select ENAME As EMP_WHO_DONT_HAVE_A_MANAGER, JOB
 From EMP
-Where JOB != 'MANAGER'
+WHere mgrid is NULL

 -- Q3.
 List employee name, number and salary for those employees who earn in range 1200 to 1400?